will-nemo/FantasyPal/README.md

 	-loadTeams.txt is meant to be executed on the same command line as the executable

 Draftkings_2.0.exe:
-	-The Executable file.
-The executable parses through all 32 teams files storing all relevant statistics in vectors and then manipulating the data as such
+	The Executable file.
+The executable parses through all 32 teams files storing all relevant statistics in vectors and then manipulating the data as such.
-	-A sample command line call would be: Draftkings_2.0.exe < loadTeams.txt > out.txt
+	A sample command line call would be: Draftkings_2.0.exe < loadTeams.txt > out.txt
-	-In this case out.txt is an output file meant to display the results of the run -At the point in time Draftkings_2.0.exe parses through all realevent stats and sorts each player from best to worst with respect to each statistic.
-However there are some bugs involved in the YARDS PER GAME stat
+	In this case out.txt is an output file meant to display the results of the run.
+	At the point in time Draftkings_2.0.exe parses through all realevent stats and sorts each player from best to worst with respect to each statistic.
+However there are some bugs involved in the YARDS PER GAME stat.
+	When attempting to execute Draftkings_2.0.exe make sure that 'loadTeams.txt' and all 32 teams files with statistics are located in the same directory as Draftkings_2.0.exe.

 out.txt:
 	-An output file containing the result of running the executable